Where to Eat in Bologna

 • Getting Around: I got around on foot the entire time, but it was definitely more walking than, say, Florence.
 I recommend renting a car if you want to go a bit out of the city and see more of the Emilia-Romagna region.

 • Where to Stay: I prefer to stay within 10-minutes or less of train stations in Italy.
 This time I booked Zanhotel Regina which was in a decent location.
-Some other great options are Modern Mechanics, Grand Hotel Majestic gia’ Baglioni, or Hotel Corona d’Oro.
+Some other great options are this apartment, Grand Hotel Majestic gia’ Baglioni, or Hotel Corona d’Oro.

 Specific Italian Dishes to Try in Bologna